 Liminal Sediments explores the characteristics of gravel quarry waste, examining its potential uses and applications through the alchemical process of crafting bricks.
 Celebrating the transitional and in-between stages in the material development process, the project aims to challenge the conventional notion of what constitutes a valuable resource.
 Project exhibited as part of the Design Biennale Zürich 2023.

 Born from our research trip in Siwa-Egypt, Karshif Chronicles unfolds as an investigation of materiality and the intimate relationship between land, culture, and human endeavours.
 As we immersed ourselves into the salt-tinged oasis, we embarked on an exploration of karshif—a naturally grown conglomerate intricately woven into the very essence of Siwa's landscape.

 Fluid Residuum is a site-specific material investigation into the overlooked and so-called “waste” materials produced in large volumes by the construction industry.
 In collaboration with the local gravel company BEER SA in Rabius-Switzerland, we have been exploring alternative uses for gravel quarry waste which is usually discarded as landfill.

-Ocean Articulated is a geomorphological investigation into material cycles.
-It delves into the origins of materials, from the remnants of ancient oceans, and examines how those materials are used today.
+Ocean Articulated is a geomorphological investigation into material cycles of salt and sand.
+It delves into the origins of materials, from the remnants of ancient oceans to glacial deposits, and examines how those materials are used today.
 With this appreciation a new material has been developed as a result of the reaction between dissolved salt and a combination of natural binder and sand.

 Gypsum Act is a process oriented material investigation into material properties and fabrication process of gypsum.
 An experimental way of shaping the material has been studied and as a result, empty space of the moving liquid gypsum is revealed.
 The form evolves out of the specific conditions and capabilities of gypsum, with contributions from the law of chance.